stabilityprotocol/docs/docs/developers/public_rpc.md

 {"jsonrpc":"2.0","result":{"code":200,"value":["0xdc2b93f3291030f3f7a6d9363ac37757f7ad5c43"]},"id":1}
 ```

-This snippet demonstrates how to query the supported tokens using the stability_getSupportedTokens endpoint, showcasing the API's straightforward and efficient interaction model.
+This snippet demonstrates how to query the supported tokens using the stability_getSupportedTokens endpoint.